Dumpster diving doesn't bring to mind many positive thoughts. But it can actually be quite lucrative if you know the best places to dumpster dive.

 - Cut-resistant gloves – When you're reaching down into a dumpster or trash bin, you never know what you might encounter.
 Wearing a good pair of gloves is vital to protecting yourself from sharp metal, glass, etc.

 A pair of boots and something to carry your findings is helpful as well.
+And having a truck is useful for larger items as well as a way to make money hauling stuff in general.

 Summary of Best Places to Dumpster Dive